iam-xtreme/learning-digest/01 - system-design/concepts/microservices-benfits-and-challenges.md

 ### **Challenges of Using Microservices in Application Development:**

 1. **Increased Complexity:**
-   * **System Complexity:**&#x57;hile each individual service is simpler, managing multiple microservices can be very complex.
+   * **System Complexity:** While each individual service is simpler, managing multiple microservices can be very complex.
 There are challenges in orchestrating and monitoring multiple services, managing inter-service communication, and ensuring that the system as a whole remains coherent.
    * **Distributed Systems Issues:** Microservices introduce the complexities associated with distributed systems, such as**network latency**,**service discovery**,**data consistency**, and**failure handling**.
 2. **Inter-Service Communication:**
    * Microservices need to communicate with each other over a network (e.g., via**REST**,**gRPC**, or**message brokers**like**Kafka**).
 This introduces the challenges of handling network failures, timeouts, retries, and ensuring low-latency communication.